History of fashion design: 1960s

 The principal change in menswear in the 1960s was in the weight of the fabric used.
 The choice of materials and the method of manufacture produced a suit that, because it was lighter in weight, had a totally different look, with a line that was closer to the natural shape of the body, causing men to look at their figures more critically.
 The spread of jeans served to accelerate a radical change in the male wardrobe.
 Young men grew their hair down to their collars and added a touch of color, and even floral motifs, to their shirts.
 The polo neck never succeeded in replacing the tie, but the adoption of the workman's jacket in rough corduroy, and especially the mao jacket proved to be more than simply a political statement.
 A few futuristic rumblings were set off by Pierre Cardin and Andre Courrèges, but the three-piece suit still survived intact.

 In the early 1960s there were influential 'partnerships' of celebrities and high-fashion designers, most famously Audrey Hepburn with Givenchy, and Jackie Kennedy with Oleg Cassini.
 Also, many models had a very profound effect on fashion, most notably Twiggy, Veruschka, Jean Shrimpton.
 Early in the decade, culottes were in style and the bikini finally came into fashion in 1963.
 The hippie and psychedelic movements late in the decade also had a strong influence on clothing styles, including bell-bottom jeans (designed by the English tailor Tommy Nutter, from his Savoy store), tie-dye and batik fabrics, as well as paisley prints.

+Children's clothing, often more conservative than design for adults, during this era saw less change than adult clothing.
+For girls, white ankle socks, Peter Pan collars, and Mary–Jane shoes remained popular.
+Other trends that began to arise included plaids and bright florals, brighter colors, and baby-doll dresses.
+Girls' fashion did follow women's fashion regarding accessories such as tights and some shoes.
+Boys' fashion included denim, plaid, corduroy pants, and cuffed jeans.
+It wasn't until the late years of the 1960s that boys' fashion saw plaid and striped blazers used for formal wear.
+Neither girls' nor boys' fashion significantly followed adult fashion with the bell-bottomed jeans and the "hippie" style.
+The 1960s were also the years that beauty pageants for children took off.
+The creation of the beauty pageants for children brought more attention to children's fashion as its own design concern from adult fashion.